Learner driver insurance

 Everything you need to know to make the best decision when looking for car insurance.

 What are the benefits of learner driver insurance?

 These are the key advantages of taking out learner driver insurance cover:

 - Provisional insurance cover is usually available for 30, 60 or 90 days and renewable until you pass.

-- Gives you the chance to start building your NCB before you have even passed your driving test.
+- It gives you the chance to start building your NCB before you have even passed your driving test.

 - The learner driver insurance is Fully Comp so if you are in an accident, your fault or not, the Policy will cover any claim.

-- Most of these provisional driver policies require anyone who is supervising you to be 25 plus and have owned a Full UK license for at least three years.
+- Most of these provisional driver policies require anyone supervising you to be 25 plus and has owned a Full UK license for at least three years.

-- Most learner driver impose restrictions such as a driving time of 6 am to 10 pm, which reduces the cost.
+- Most learner drivers impose restrictions such as a driving time of 6 am to 10 pm, which reduces the cost.

 A typical twelve-week policy should cost between £2 and £3 per day (£60 and £90 a month).